Three Angel's Messages shared with the world

 Transition

-Ironically, the papacy's success in decreasing the power of the emperors, also served to diminish their own prestige and their hold over the minds of the people.
+Ironically, the papacy's success in decreasing the power of the emperors also served to diminish their own prestige and their hold over the minds of the people.
 Historians date the major decline of the papacy's secular power as beginning during the time of Pope Boniface VIII (1294-1303), whose activities made enemies of many kings and greatly damaged the reputation of the papacy.

 "Boniface insisted upon ridiculous claims over all temporal rulers and said, 'We declare, state, define and pronounce that for every human creature to be subject to the Roman pope is altogether necessary for salvation.'
 The very arrogance of these papal claims, however, irritated many rulers and provoked violent reactions.
 Boniface was captured by Philip the Fair of France, and he was so badly treated that he died within a month.
 Many in the secular and religious world were fed up with papal pride and church corruption.
-There was stirring for either the reform of the Roman Church, or the complete overthrow of it."24
+There was stirring for either the reform of the Roman Church, or the complete overthrow of it."19

-The Catholic Encyclopedia refers to Boniface's pontificate as marking in history "the decline of the medieval power and glory of the papacy".25 It describes that "he failed either to recognize the altered temper of the times, or to gauge accurately the strength of the forces arrayed against him; and when he attempted to exercise his supreme authority in temporal affairs as in spiritual, over princes and people, he met almost everywhere with a determined resistance."26
+The Catholic Encyclopedia refers to Boniface's pontificate as marking in history "the decline of the medieval power and glory of the papacy".20 It describes that "he failed either to recognize the altered temper of the times, or to gauge accurately the strength of the forces arrayed against him; and when he attempted to exercise his supreme authority in temporal affairs as in spiritual, over princes and people, he met almost everywhere with a determined resistance."21

 The 13th century saw more and more kings and princes attempting to "put their foot down" in certain temporal matters.
-In addition, the character of the Holy Roman Empire changed as the emperor's power gradually weakened in favour of the princes.27 By the beginning of the 14th century, the elite group of princes who elected emperors exerted their growing power to not just be electors in name only, but to be the real power in determining who would receive the crown.
+In addition, the character of the Holy Roman Empire changed as the emperor's power gradually weakened in favor of the princes.
+By the beginning of the 14th century, the elite group of princes who elected emperors exerted their growing power to not just be electors in name only, but to be the real power in determining who would receive the crown.

 "The power of the electors as well as the weakness of the crown after 1273 are shown by the fact that the electors compelled the king to secure their express and written consent before taking any important action.
 By this means the electors hoped to control the policy of the king and to make their own positions secure.
-If what the king proposed to do was not to their interest, they made him pay well for their consent."28
+If what the king proposed to do was not to their interest, they made him pay well for their consent."22

 This transition in power revolves around the dramatic conflict between Pope Boniface VIII, Albert I and King Philip IV of France.
 Philip, needing funding for his war with England, had levied a tax on church properties in 1296.
 This challenge to the power of the church resulted in a string of retaliations between pope and king.
-This altercation is notable, because it was the first time the temporal power of the papacy was attacked by France.29
+This altercation is notable, because it was the first time the temporal power of the papacy was attacked by France.23

-Albert, the son of Rudolph I, King of the Romans, was passed over by the electors in favor of Adolph of Nassau.
+Albert, the son of Rudolph I (King of the Romans), was passed over by the electors in favor of Adolph of Nassau.
 Adolph was part of a league formed by Edward, King of England, against Philip, so in revenge Philip offered to help Albert gain the throne.
 Three electors decided to join the cause and authorized Albert to go and ask the Pope to crown him the King of the Romans.
 This right of the Pope to confirm the position had been acknowledged for hundreds of years.

 "For the Roman Pontiffs claimed as theirs the right to examine the chosen king of the Romans, to anoint him, to consecrate him, and to declare his fitness for ruling.
 Nor was this an assumption of rights.
-The Electors themselves acknowledged it; for they found no other legal argument for substituting Albert in place of Adolph than that of obtaining Papal letters, which would appoint the Hapsburg Prince to the royal dignity."30
+The Electors themselves acknowledged it; for they found no other legal argument for substituting Albert in place of Adolph than that of obtaining Papal letters, which would appoint the Hapsburg Prince to the royal dignity."24

 Albert sent his ambassador to Pope Boniface, who didn't see the Pope but returned with forged letters of confirmation.
 Adolph hurried to Rome and obtained word that Boniface did not hear from or confirm Albert.
 This news was given to the electors, however, they went ahead anyway and announced Albert as King of the Romans in 1298.
 War followed, in which Albert killed Adolph in 1299.
 Albert sent another message to Boniface asking him to confirm him as King of the Romans.
 But, the Pope saw Albert as a violent usurper and refused to recognize Albert as king and thus future emperor.